FastConnect: With an Oracle Partner

 For each virtual circuit, ping the Oracle BGP IP address assigned to the virtual circuit.
 Check the error counters and look for any dropped packets.
 Don't proceed until you can successfully ping this IP address without errors.

-For each virtual circuit, confirm that the BGP session is in an established state.
-When it is, the connection is ready to test (see Task 11: Test the connection).
+Confirm that each virtual circuit's BGP session is in an established state and therefore ready to test (see Task 11: Test the connection).

 For each virtual circuit, ping the partner's edge.
 Check the error counters and look for any dropped packets.
 Don't proceed until you can successfully ping the partner's edge without errors.